SMS Hamburg: Design

-The ship was armed with ten 10.5 cm SK L/40 guns in single mounts.
-Two were placed side by side forward on the forecastle, six were located amidships, three on either side, and two were placed side by side aft.
+The ship was armed with a main battery of ten 10.5 cm SK L/40 guns in single mounts.
+Two were placed side by side forward on the forecastle; six were located on the broadside, three on either side; and two were placed side by side aft.
 The guns could engage targets out to 12200 m.
 They were supplied with 1,500 rounds of ammunition, for 150 shells per gun.
 For defense against torpedo boats, she carried ten 3.7 cm Maxim guns in individual mounts.
 She was also equipped with two 45 cm torpedo tubes with five torpedoes.
 They were submerged in the hull on the broadside.

-The ship was protected by an armored deck that was up to 80 mm thick.
+The ship was protected by a curved armored deck that was up to 80 mm thick; it sloped down at the sides to provide a measure of protection against enemy fire.
 The conning tower had 100 mm thick sides, and the guns were protected by 50 mm thick gun shields.